JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 ### Why vectorized code is fast

-In many dynamic languages for technical computing, vectorization is seen as a key (often *the* key) performance optimization.
+In many dynamically typed languages popular for interactive technical computing (Matlab, Python, R, etc.), vectorization is seen as a key (often *the* key) performance optimization.
 It allows your code to take advantage of highly optimized (perhaps even parallelized) library routines for basic operations like `scalar*array` or `sqrt(array)`.
 Those functions, in turn, are usually implemented in a low-level language like C or Fortran.
-Writing your own "devectorized" loops, in contrast, is too slow, unless you are willing to drop down to a low-level language yourself, because the semantics of those languages make it hard to compile them to efficient code in general.
+Writing your own "devectorized" loops, in contrast, is too slow, unless you are willing to drop down to a low-level language yourself, because the semantics of those dynamic languages make it hard to compile them to efficient code in general.

 Thanks to Julia's design, a properly written devectorized loop in Julia has performance within a few percent of C or Fortran, so there is no *necessity*